-The annunciator LEDs can be programmed to indicate the alarm status.
+The annunciator LEDs can be programmed to indicate the alarm

 Setpoint 1 can be configured to indicate the rising signal trend.
 Setpoint 2 can be configured to indicate the falling signal trend.
 They are labeled from left to right: SP1, SP2, SP3, SP4, SP5, SP6.
+See Display with Faceplate and Bezel diagram.

-LED Display
+Dual LED Display

-The DI-60A has a 6-digit, 14-segment, 0.56" (14.2 mm) standard red, or optional green or super-bright red LED display.
-The LED displays are used to display the meter input signal readings.
-They also display the programming codes and settings during meter programming.
+The DI-602A has two 6-digit, 14-segment, 0.39" (10 mm) standard red, green or red/green LED displays.
+The LED displays are used to display two independent input signals, or a combination of processed signals such as rate and total.